griestopf/Fusee.Tutorial/Tutorial01/README.md

  - Add one more geometry `Mesh` and another pixel shader string (setting a different color).

  - Compile another shader using the new pixel shader (and the exisiting vertex shader).
-Store both shaders (resulting from the two `RC.CreateShader` calls) in fiels rather than in local variables.
+Store both shaders (resulting from the two `RC.CreateShader` calls) in fields rather than in local variables.

  - Within `RenderAFrame` render each of the two meshes with a different shader (call `RC.SetShader` before `RC.Render`).